 You have to stagger every other row of flowers so that it will look like wallpaper.
 To do this, I measured and noted that the first flower will be 3 inches from the bottom so every other row starts 3 inches from the bottom.
 Every time I started a new column going up the wall, I measured the space between the flower and the wall so that my wall would look like real wallpaper.

-Everyone that see the wall ask how long it took me to draw the entire wall.
+Everyone that sees the wall asks how long it took me to draw the entire wall.
 I made the template one evening.
 I did not want to get a sore neck so I did one vertical row(up and down) a day.
 It took me one hour to draw one vertical row so basically, I worked on the wall an hour a day.
 There are 8 vertical rows so it took me 8 days.
 I could have finished the wall much quicker if I spent more time on the wall each day.
 I am very pleased with the look of this faux wallpaper.
-Also, you can view the tutorial for the DIY Orb Chandelier that I made from a thrifted chandelier and macrame hoops that will be on the blog next week..
+Also, you can view the tutorial for the DIY Orb Chandelier that I made from a thrifted chandelier and macrame hoops.